mortar-works/mortar-website/src/site/use-cases/flexible-payment-schedules.md

 > “Triple the number of households are now in arrears, equivalent to a third of all low-income households.”
 > **Dragged Down by Debt.
 Published 21st October 2021**

-The movement in financial digital inclusion will continue to play an increasingly significant role in delivering debt and advice services.

-Systems that deliver more personalised and tailored flexibility for overcoming both short and long-term incidences of debt and arrears improve engagement metrics, whilst establishing unique new touchpoints for supporting the financial wellbeing of customers.
+Balance enables people to change and adapt their payment schedules, establishing unique touchpoints to improve and streamline collections whilst overcoming both short and long-term incidences of debt and arrears.

 As of October 2021, 3.8m households in the UK are in arrears for their household bills, including rent; arrears that total approximately £5.2bn.